leosum1/Capstone-DataScience/README.md

 ## Prediction Model [Task4/Task5]
 Task4:
-- Build the predictive model based on the previous data modeling steps Task3.
+- Build the predictive model based on the previous data modeling steps done in Task3.

 Task5:
-- Explore new models and data to improve the predictive model in Task4.
+- Explore new models and data to improve the predictive model, the ouput of Task4.
 - Use timing software to evaluate the computational complexity of the model.
 - Evaluate the new prediction model on both accuracy and efficiency.
 - Evaluate the model accuracy using different metrics like perplexity, accuracy at the first word, second word, and third word.